 The world was a very different place when Eagle House was built.
 The first photograph had not yet been taken, we were still amid the Napoleonic wars, large parts of the Americas were still governed by Spain and the U.S only consisted of 18 states.

-Eagle House was built around 1810 using construction materials from the demolished local Town Hall.
+Construction of Eagle House began in 1810 after permission for its construction was given by James Cornwallis, then Bishop of Lichfield.
+It was built using construction materials from the demolished local Town Hall.
 Its purpose was to replace the old Eccleshall Poor House which had fallen into disrepair and was in such a terrible state that the local Vicar called it “a disgrace to any civilized country”!
 As many poor houses were, it was built away from the center of town, surrounded by countryside.